Neuroscience and Asian Painting

 About the teacher

-She has traveled across her country, Argentina, Latin America, Spain, Germany, and Portugal, giving lectures and seminars on training and development of soft skills and executive functions for teachers and companies.
+She has traveled throughout Argentina, Latin America, Spain, Germany, and Portugal delivering conferences and seminars on training, soft skills development, and executive functions for educators and corporate organizations.

 Books published by Beatriz Pizarro